ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 - `isStopped` is a Boolean that evaluates to `false` at the beginning and `true` when the contract enters emergency mode.

-- The function modifiers `onlyWhenStopped` and `stoppedInEmergency` check the `isStopped` variable. `stoppedInEmergency` is used to control functions that should be inaccessible when the contract is vulnerable (e.g., `deposit()`)—calls to these functions will simply revert.
+- The function modifiers `onlyWhenStopped` and `stoppedInEmergency` check the `isStopped` variable. `stoppedInEmergency` is used to control functions that should be inaccessible when the contract is vulnerable (e.g., `deposit()`).
+Calls to these functions will simply revert.

 `onlyWhenStopped` is used for functions that should be callable during an emergency (e.g., `emergencyWithdraw()`).
 Such functions can help resolve the situation, hence their exclusion from the “restricted functions” list.